Michael-Sebero/Steal/README.md

 ## How Steal Works
-Steal works by cycling through 2 install commands until it finds the package you want to download.
+Steal works by cycling through package managers and install commands until it finds the package you want to download.
 It can also download media files.

 ```
 steal [ PACKAGE1 ] [ PACKAGE2 ]